niphadkarneha/gatsby-blog-neha/content/pages/resume.md

 date: "2019-05-30T08:34:09+00:00"
 ---

 I am graduating in December 2019 with a Master's degree in Computer Science, you can find my formal resume [here](/NehaNiphadkar.pdf).
-2 years is a long time and all of the experiences cannot be captured in one page, you can browse this page to find more details.
+Often a one page resume does not do justice to everything a candidate has to offer so I've noted down experiences of my professional career over the past couple of years.

 Find me on the web: